 Note: A student, registered for both a lecture course and an associated concurrent laboratory, who is intending to drop/withdrawal from the lecture course by mid-semester (in first 8 weeks) must also drop the associated lab course.
 A student withdrawing from the lecture during the last weeks of allowed withdrawal (weeks 9-10) may be allowed to finish the lab course if they have a grade of C or better in the lab and permission of the lab instructor.
-The student is required to complete paperwork for the registrar and obtain the signature of the faculty member in charge of the laboratory (to certify they meet the criteria above) and take the signed form to the registrar.
+The student would be required to complete the required paperwork for the registrar and obtain the signature of the faculty member in charge of the laboratory (to certify they meet the criteria above).
+The student will take the signed form to the registrar.